truecharts/website/docs/manual/guides/Adding-TrueCharts.md

 ## Notes

+- If an app is available in both the `stable` and `incubator` train, then you should always use the version in the `stable` train as the `incubator` train version will likely be out of date and no longer maintained.
-- If this doesn't work right away, try clicking "Refresh Catalogs".
+- After adding the TrueCharts Repository You should start seeing available apps doesn't work right away, try clicking **Refresh Catalogs** on the Apps page.